Long-sightedness - Hyperopia

 Treatment options:

-Long-sightedness can be improved with different methods.
+Farsightedness can be improved with various methods.

-Spectacle lenses or contact lenses compensate for the defective vision.
+Eyeglass lenses or contact lenses compensate for the defective vision.

 If several methods are combined, farsightedness can often be treated well.

-Operative correction of farsightedness
+Surgical correction of farsightedness

 In the surgical therapy procedure, the cornea is permanently flattened with a laser.

-Laser procedures for short-sightedness and long-sightedness
+Laser procedures for myopia and hyperopia

 There is an almost infinite range of eye laser procedures, which differ from each other to a greater or lesser extent.
 These can be divided into two main groups: the superficial and the deep procedures.
 The main difference is in the procedure and the target tissue layer.
 The most important and current procedures are the following: